Vice Provost for Undergraduate Education

 Lecturer

 BioMutallip Anwar completed his PhD in Language & Rhetoric at the University of Washington.
 Prior to joining PWR, he taught college writing courses at the University of Washington and Highline College.
-His primary teaching and research interests include rhetoric and composition studies, language education, discourse analysis, and translation.
+His primary teaching and research interests include rhetoric and composition studies, language education, discourse analysis, translation, and AI in education.

 -